 Energy saving tips for when you’re working from homeJanuary 21, 2021 | Laura Whittle

-Right now, most of us are following the latest government guidance and staying in our homes.
+Since then, many employers have now adapted to hybrid working, which means a lot of us are working from home more often or permanently.
 And, with more time spent at home comes all those cups of tea, extra heating, and plugged-in laptops.
 This can all add up to a much bigger household energy footprint.

 Fortunately, new-build homes are built to be energy efficient, making them much cheaper to run and dramatically lower the household carbon footprint compared to older properties.